ShinMaywa US-2: Japan

 The JMSDF intends to purchase up to 14 US-2s for its search and rescue needs.
-The type is currently operated by the 31st Fleet Air Wing (71st Air Force, 71st Flight Squadron) of the JMSDF from both Iwakuni Air Base and Atsugi Air Base.
-The introduction of the US-2 has enabled the withdrawal of the US-1A, the last of which performed its final flight during December 2017.
-By November 2018, a total of six US-2s had been delivered while a further two aircraft were under production.
+The type is operated by the 31st Fleet Air Wing (71st Air Force, 71st Flight Squadron) of the JMSDF from both Iwakuni Air Base and Atsugi Air Base.
+The introduction of the US-2 has enabled the withdrawal of the US-1A, the last of which performed its final flight in December 2017.
+By November 2018, six US-2s had been delivered, with two aircraft under production.

-During April 2015, aircraft 9905 was involved in an accident.
-Local news programs showed the aircraft floating nose down in the ocean, and reported it was on a training mission near Cape Ashizuri in Shikoku, and was either taking off or landing when it sustained significant damage, reportedly having lost an engine.
-Four of the nineteen occupants were injured, but all were rescued successfully, and the aircraft was written off.
+In April 2015, aircraft number 9905 was involved in an accident.
+Local news programs showed the aircraft floating nose down in the ocean.
+It was on a training mission near Cape Ashizuri in Shikoku, and was either taking off or landing when it sustained significant damage, reportedly having lost an engine.
+Four of the nineteen occupants were injured, but all were rescued successfully.
+The aircraft was written off.

+In August 2024, the first US-2 in JMSDF service was retired after it was acquired from Shinmaywa in 2007.

+On 27 April 2026, a ShinMaywa US-2 amphibious aircraft from the Japan Maritime Self-Defense Force (JMSDF) performed a water landing in the West Philippine Sea to conduct a joint casualty evacuation drill.
+The maneuver, part of the larger PhilippinesBalikatan 2026 exercises, were published by the U.S. Indo-Pacific Command on May 2.

+The exercise took place near Oyster Bay, Palawan, Philippines, a strategic location currently being upgraded with U.S. support to serve as a maintenance hub for patrol vessels.
+This area is a critical staging ground for Philippine resupply missions to the Spratly Islands and served as one of several high-profile training sites during this year’s multi-national drills.